 NFL Draft odds

-Sportsbooks have posted 2024 NFL Draft odds, such as who will be picked first overall.
-Eventually, NFL Draft betting props for all picks inside the top 10 will be available at top online sportsbooks like DraftKings Sportsbook and FanDuel Sportsbook.
+Sportsbooks have posted 2025 NFL Draft odds, such as who will be picked first overall.
+NFL Draft betting props for all picks inside the top 10 are available at the best sports betting sites like DraftKings Sportsbook and FanDuel Sportsbook.

 Sportsbooks also have “Pick by Position” NFL Draft odds for which QB will be selected first, which RB will be selected first, etc. Check out NFL Draft odds for each position by looking at our position-by-position draft previews: